TheFrenchGhosty/wiki.thefrenchghosty.me/docs/privacy-guide/privacy-guide.md

 Do not use:

-- ProtonVPN: like Protonmail, sketchy ([allegedly a honeypot](https://encryp.ch/blog/disturbing-facts-about-protonmail/)), in 2018, Proton, had [its VPN client signed by Tesonet](https://libreddit.pussthecat.org/r/privacytoolsIO/comments/8xnvxc/remove_protonvpn_from_privacytoolsio/) [an advertising company](https://libreddit.pussthecat.org/r/privacy/comments/8y0hee/proton_has_been_using_the_office_space_ceo_and/e285hhg/?context=3) (they admitted it [here](https://web.archive.org/web/20180607213231/https://news.ycombinator.com/item?id=17260310) and proceeded to delete everything mentioning this, including the message where they admitted it), in 2021, [they helped autority](https://techcrunch.com/2021/09/06/protonmail-logged-ip-address-of-french-activist-after-order-by-swiss-authorities/) [by logging the IP address of a French activist, going against their marketing material, and privacy policy](https://en.wikipedia.org/wiki/ProtonMail#Compliance_with_Swiss_court_orders_and_IP_Logging) (More: https://digdeeper.club/articles/email.xhtml#protonmail - Mental Outlaw's video about it: [Invidious (YouTube)](https://redirect.invidious.io/watch?v=IeXaYR4ed9c) / [Librarian (Odysee)](https://librarian.pussthecat.org/@AlphaNerd:8/is-proton-mail-really-private,-secure,:f)).
+- ProtonVPN: like Protonmail, sketchy ([allegedly a honeypot](https://encryp.ch/blog/disturbing-facts-about-protonmail/)), in 2018, Proton, had [its VPN client signed by Tesonet](https://libreddit.pussthecat.org/r/privacytoolsIO/comments/8xnvxc/remove_protonvpn_from_privacytoolsio/) [an advertising company](https://libreddit.pussthecat.org/r/privacy/comments/8y0hee/proton_has_been_using_the_office_space_ceo_and/e285hhg/?context=3) (they admitted it [here](https://web.archive.org/web/20180607213231/https://news.ycombinator.com/item?id=17260310) and proceeded to delete everything mentioning this, including the message where they admitted it), in 2021, [they helped autority](https://techcrunch.com/2021/09/06/protonmail-logged-ip-address-of-french-activist-after-order-by-swiss-authorities/) [by logging the IP address of a French activist, going against their marketing material, and privacy policy](https://en.wikipedia.org/wiki/ProtonMail#Compliance_with_Swiss_court_orders_and_IP_Logging) (More: https://digdeeper.club/articles/email.xhtml#protonmail - Mental Outlaw's video about it: [Invidious (YouTube)](https://redirect.invidious.io/watch?v=IeXaYR4ed9c).

 ### Software